sspring963/FSND-Capstone/README.md

 	$ createdb movie_agency

 #### Migrations
-Run migrations with manage.py like this or use flask db migrate.

-	$ python manage.py db init
-	$ python manage.py db upgrade
-	$ python manage.py db migrate

-#### Running the Server
 Before running the server, update and load the environment variables.
 Go to setup.sh and update user and password in DEFAULT_URL and TEST_URL.
 Do not edit other variables.

 	DEFAULT_URL='postgres://user:password@localhost:5432/movie_agency'